akando42/next-map/README.md

 [X] Fly To Location Basing on Post.
 [X] Sorting by Date the Blog.
 [X] Blog Selection on Mobile Device.
 [X] Reshuffle card to present date.
+[ ] Click on Map Marker to Open Post.

 ## References
 - [Documentations](https://nextjs.org/docs)